 Angular cheilitis develops for a few different reasons.
 Most commonly, it’s caused by excessive moisture in the corners of the mouth.
 Dryness and irritation develop as soon as the saliva evaporates, which triggers the instinct to lick your lips and ease the dryness.
 Unfortunately, this just creates a damaging cycle that leads to irritation and cracked skin.

-It’s also possible for excess saliva to attract fungus such as yeast, which then grows in the corners of the mouth and causes infection.
+It’s also possible for excess saliva to attract fungus such as yeast, which then grows in the corners of the mouth and causes secondary infection.

 Groups at High Risk of Angular Cheilitis

 Some groups are at higher risk of angular cheilitis than others.
 Certain pre-existing conditions may cause excessive saliva production or trap saliva in the corners of the mouth more often.
 The most prevalent risk factors include:

 If you find yourself frequently licking around the corners of your mouth or picking scabs in that area, stay alert for signs and symptoms of angular cheilitis.

 In order to treat angular cheilitis, you must first identify and treat the underlying condition responsible for triggering symptoms of angular cheilitis.